-SCRANTON, December 21, 2017 – State Sen. John Blake (D- Lackawanna/Luzerne/Monroe) today announced that five Lackawanna County redevelopment projects will receive $5.5 million in state Redevelopment Assistance Capital Program (RACP) grants.
+SCRANTON, August 1, 2019 – Sen. John Blake (D- Lackawanna/Luzerne/Monroe) today announced that five redevelopment projects throughout his 22nd Senatorial District will receive $5.5 million in state Redevelopment Assistance Capital Program (RACP) grants.

 RACP is a commonwealth grant program administered by the Governor’s Office of the Budget for the acquisition and construction of regional economic, cultural, civic and community development improvement projects.
 The program requires a dollar for dollar match in non-state funding in the project and all project related expenses must be incurred and satisfied in advance of approved reimbursements from the state.